The right to religious freedom

 Judaism

-• Jewish prophets emphasised justice for all people, for example “Let justice roll on like a river” (Amos 5:24).
+Justice is a higher priority - Jewish prophets strongly emphasised justice for all people, for example “Let justice roll on like a river” (Amos).
+This implies that the right to justice may be more important than the right to freedom of religion.

 Hinduism